CNAG-Biomedical-Informatics/cbicall/docker/README.md

 CBIcall keeps the rich resource registry in `resources/cbicall-resource-catalog.json`.
 The GDrive bundle only needs a small identifier file, for example `cbicall-resource-id.json` containing `{"resource_key": "cbicall-germline-resources-v1"}`.
 When that identifier file is available, the registry can store its Google Drive file ID and SHA-256 so the downloader can verify that the remote bundle matches the local CBIcall catalog entry.

-### Point CBIcall to your resource directory
+### Point Native Workflows to your resource directory

-CBIcall workflows read resource paths from Bash `env.sh` files and from Snakemake/Nextflow `config.yaml` files.
+Native CBIcall workflows read resource paths from Bash `env.sh` files and from Snakemake/Nextflow `config.yaml` files.
 In Docker, mount your host resource directory as
 `/cbicall-data` and point CBIcall to that container path: